catawbasam/FlightDataAnalyzer/doc/source/Principles.rst

 Flight data recorded on aircraft Flight Data Recorders (FDRs) has specific characteristics which we have to address in such a system.

-The first characteristic of flight data is that the data is recorded in a compressed binary format with the accuracy of some parameters degraded to reduce the length of the recorded binary number.
+The first characteristic of flight data is that the data is recorded in a compressed binary format.
+The accuracy of some parameters is degraded to reduce the length of the recorded binary number.
-An initial step in processing is therefore to convert the binary values into their engineering units, and this is not a trivial process.
+Therefore, an initial step in processing is to convert the binary values into their engineering units—and this is not a trivial process.
-Different aircraft types, variants and even recording equipment manufacturers introduce different data formats and the permutations of data format run into the many hundreds.
+Different aircraft types, variants and even recording equipment manufacturers have introduced a multitude of data formats; the permutations of which run into the hundreds.
-Each needs a specific set of decoding algorithms and while many features can be standardised, it is often necessary to develop data format-specific algorithms to cater for special cases.
+Each needs a specific set of decoding algorithms and, while many features can be standardised, it is often necessary to develop data format-specific algorithms to cater for special cases.
-This is indeed an area where special cases are common !
+This is indeed an area where special cases are common!

-The second characteristic of flight data is that the parameters are not all sampled at the same rate or latency and so before any two recorded parameters can be combined we need to look at the timing issues in some detail.
+The second characteristic of flight data is that each parameter is sampled at a different point in time with varying sample rates and latencies.
+This is an underlying signal processing problem in all flight data systems which has to be addressed during the combination of data.

 Data Latency
 ------------